 - ● Seven English cities, two Scottish and one Welsh secure

-The popularity of vegetarianism and veganism is rapidly growing, particularly in the UK, where vegetarians and vegans are set to make up a quarter of the total British population by 2025 according to Sainsbury’s Future of Food Report 2019.
+The popularity of veganism is rapidly growing, particularly in the UK, where vegetarians and vegans are set to make up a quarter of the total British population by 2025 according to Sainsbury’s Future of Food Report 2019.
 Long gone are the days of vegans only living on a diet of vegetables, chickpeas and lentils.
 Now, the supermarket shelves are stacked full with a variety of dairy-free and plant-based meat alternatives.
 Whilst maintaining a varied and balanced vegan diet at home is considerably easier than in the past, eating out is also an important factor to consider.

 Top 10 most vegan-friendly cities: